ChristianLizardo/ChristianLizardo/README.md

 <h1>Hi, I'm Christian!
 IT professional with a passion for technology and a deep appreciation for a good cup of coffee

+I'm an aspiring IT professional passionate about technology, problem-solving, and continuous learning.
+With hands-on experience in Microsoft Azure, Active Directory, and cybersecurity projects like building live honeynets, I’m dedicated to mastering the tools and techniques that drive innovation and security in IT.
+When I’m not diving into tech projects, you’ll find me perfecting my coffee brewing skills—because great ideas start with great coffee.

   <br/><a href="https://github.com/christianlizardo"></a>

 <h2>👨‍💻 Information Technology Projects </h2>